robertjahn/mcp-guide/README.md

 The user that creates the Platform token needs to have the same permission as the token.
 So a policy must be made that the the user uses.

+Below are the scopes for the Remote MCP server.
+Additional Scopes may be required for Local MCP server base on the use case.
+Refer to [Scopes for Authentication](https://github.com/dynatrace-oss/dynatrace-mcp/tree/main?tab=readme-ov-file#scopes-for-authentication) README for the latest list.

-Within the account, goto this menu option `Identify & access management --> Policy Management`
+Within [Account Management](https://myaccount.dynatrace.com/accounts), goto this menu option `Identify & access management --> Policy Management`

 * Add a new policy.
 Suggested name `_MCP`.
 * Paste in these scopes to the policy.